Note: If

 learned this lesson firsthand on the set of "Smooth Criminal."

-"There was a care and time that went into making
+"There was a care and time that went into making everything correct,"

-everything correct," Garcia said.
-"A lot of times today due to
+Garcia said.
+"A lot of times today due to budgets, people rush things.
+But

-budgets, people rush things.
-But with ‘Smooth Criminal,' I could feel every
+with ‘Smooth Criminal,' I could feel every person's presence in that

-person's presence in that film."
-To be more specific, he said he
+film."
+To be more specific, he said he specifically remembers Jackson

-specifically remembers Jackson asking him a "creative question," that
+asking him a "creative question," that mattered to the final outtake

-does his chest pop when the music starts, he asked me, ‘Can you feel the music?,'" Garcia said.
-"I said, ‘Uh, yeah.,' but
+starts, he asked me, ‘Can you feel the music?,'" Garcia said.
+"I

-didn't physically feel the music.
-He said, ‘No, can you feel it?'
-He then got
+said, ‘Uh, yeah.,' but didn't physically feel the music.
+He said, ‘No, can you

-four or five monitors lined up and then you could physically feel the music.
-He
+feel it?'
+He then got four or five monitors lined up and then you could

-wanted us all to truly feel it."
+physically feel the music.
+He wanted us all to truly feel it."

 According